dangeredwolf/ModernDeck/README.md

 **Firefox**

-This version of TDE currently cannot be used with Firefox without additional directory configuration.
+This version of ModernDeck currently cannot be used with Firefox without additional directory configuration.
 Bap @jumono for help. :3